 The murders did not fall under federal jurisdiction, so the FBI never opened an investigation.
 However, local law enforcement agencies called on the FBI’s expertise in handwriting analysis, cryptanalysis, and fingerprints to aid their investigations.

-In the Zodiac Killer case, correspondence between law enforcement agencies in Northern California and forensic experts at the FBI’s Laboratory shows that the FBI made efforts to analyze handwriting samples and lift latent fingerprints from the letters and envelopes sent by the purported killer.
+In the Zodiac Killer case, correspondence between law enforcement agencies in Northern California and forensic experts at the FBI’s Laboratory shows that the FBI tried to analyze handwriting samples and lift latent fingerprints from the letters and envelopes sent by the purported killer.
 FBI cryptanalysts, or code-breakers, were also enlisted to unravel a complex cipher that used more than 50 shapes and symbols to represent the 26 letters of the alphabet.
-Ultimately the code was made public and broken by two university professors.
+Ultimately, the code was made public and broken by two university professors.